 Doctor of Pharmacy

 Courses for the Pharm.D. degree program include increasingly complex courses in chemistry, pharmacy practice and ethics, anatomy, biochemistry, human biology, physiology, hematology, microbiology/immunology, neurology, therapeutics and pharmaceutics.
-Students attend three quarters per year and one summer quarter obtaining practical experience.
+Students attend three quarters per year the first three years and four quarters the final year.
 The fourth-year curriculum is devoted to advanced pharmacy practice experiences, which are clinical rotations at local university-affiliated teaching centers.

 Doctor of Pharmacy/Doctor of Philosophy (Ph.D.)